enzo-project/enzo-e/doc/source/user/problem_method.rst

 of the "density threshold" (specified by ``"accretion:density_threshold"``) and the "maximum mass fraction" (specified by ``"accretion:max_mass_fraction"``).

-In ``"threshold"`` flavor accretion, the change in density of each cell zero if the current density is below the density threshold.
+In ``"threshold"`` flavor accretion, the change in density of each cell is zero if the current density is below the density threshold.
 If the current density is above the density threshold, the change in density is the current density minus the density threshold, or the maximum mass fraction times the current density, whichever is smaller.